The Bugsnag client object has many configuration options that can be set to customize the content of events and sessions and how they are sent.

 <projectPackages>com.company.package1,com.company.package2</projectPackages>

-Sets the proxy to use when sending errors to BugSnag.
+Sets the proxy to use when sending errors and sessions to BugSnag.

 <proxy>